TradeSentinel/TradeSentinel/client/implementation-plan.md

   - [x] Handle price update messages (code `1`) for `ask`, `bid`, `timestamp`.
   - [x] Display live prices and connection status in UI, styled to match app design.
   - [x] Robust WebSocket lifecycle management (connection, errors, cleanup).
-- [ ] **Next: Server-Side WebSocket Management for Alert Triggering**
+- [x] **Server-Side WebSocket Management for Alert Triggering**
-  - [ ] This is part of the "Alert Triggering Logic (Backend)" in Section 3.
+  - [x] This is part of the "Alert Triggering Logic (Backend)" in Section 3 and is now implemented.
-  - [ ] The server will maintain persistent WebSocket connections to XChangeAPI for all *active* alerts.
+  - [x] The server maintains persistent WebSocket connections to XChangeAPI for all *active* alerts.
 - [ ] Fetch list of available currency pairs for selection (Potentially from XChangeAPI REST endpoint, or use a predefined list).
 - [x] Securely manage API keys/credentials (Client uses Vite env vars; Server will use its own env vars).